Ademola Okulaja: Professional career

 Okulaja played professionally for a variety of Euroleague teams, including ALBA Berlin in the 1994–95 season winning the FIBA Korać Cup and again in 1999–00, and later RheinEnergie Köln (2006–07) in Germany; CB Girona (2000–01 and 2003–04), Barcelona (2001–02), Unicaja Malaga (2002–03) and Pamesa Valencia (2004–05) in Spain; and Benetton Treviso in Italy (2004).
 His ALBA Berlin team won the 1999–00 German national (Bundesliga) championship.
 He won the "Rookie of the Year" award with Girona and was an All-League First Team selection that year.
 In 2002, he won the award for "Most Spectacular Player" at the Spanish All-Star Game.

 Okulaja had three different attempts to join the NBA; his first training camp experience was with the Philadelphia 76ers, then with the San Antonio Spurs and finally the Utah Jazz, but was unable to make an NBA roster.

 In 2008, Okulaja was diagnosed with a spinal tumor and had to go into a one-year therapy.
 After it proved to be successful, he played one more season for the Brose Baskets.

 In July 2010, he announced his retirement from professional basketball.

 German national team

-Okulaja was also an experienced member of the Germany national team and one of the key figures of the team, alongside Dirk Nowitzki and Patrick Femerling.
+Okulaja was also team captain of the Germany national team and one of the key figures of the team, alongside Dirk Nowitzki and Patrick Femerling.
 He played with the team at the European Championships in 1995, 1997, 1999 and 2001.
 He competed with the German national team at the 2002 FIBA World Basketball Championship in the US, winning bronze, and in Japan at the 2006 FIBA World Basketball Championship.

 Post-playing career

 Okulaja worked as analyst and commentator at Sport1, a German sports channel.

 He founded Pro4Pros, a sports consulting company, and then became director of the German office of Octagon, a sports and entertainment company.

 Okulaja died on 17 May 2022 in Berlin.
-He is survived by his life partner Binita Bangura and two children.
+He is survived by his life partner Bintia Bangura and children.